MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 5. Select **Start**, and Rufus will format your USB and decompile the ISO.

 6. Once it's finished, you're all set.
-Now you can use it to install the ISO on a device.
+Now you can use it on a device.

 - If you use this drive to upgrade a device that already has Windows on it, connect it to the device, open File Explorer, locate the drive, and launch setup.exe to get started.